oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

     -   *frontend/webadmin/modules/webadmin/src/main/resources/org/ovirt/engine/ui/frontend/AppErrors.properties*
     -   *frontend/webadmin/modules/userportal/src/main/resources/org/ovirt/engine/ui/frontend/AppErrors.properties*

-Key must be equal to the key that was added to backend file, the message may be different.
+The key must be the same as the key that was added to backend file, the message may be different.

 ### VdsmErrors.properties